justinhibb97/justinhibb97/README.md

 You can click the Preview link to take a look at your changes.
 --->
 ## Introduction
 Hello, I'm Justin Hibbard.
-A detaill-oriented automation engineer skilled at evaluating programs, identifying causes and locating root issues.
+A detaill-oriented software developer in test skilled at evaluating programs, identifying causes and locating root issues.
 Offers 5+ years in the tech industry while seeking opportunity to expand skills and take on new challenges as a developer.
 I'm interested in Full Stack Development & Automation and currently focused learning React.

 ## Contact Info
 - (508)-641-6288